Angles6230/Certification-Notes/CCNA Study.md

 DHCP Option 82
-	Provides additional information about whcih DHCP relay agent received the client's msgs on which interface By default, cisco sw will add opt 82 to dhcp msgs they receive from clients even if its not a dhcp relay agent
+	Provides additional information about whcih DHCP relay agent received the client's msgs on which interface By default, cisco sw will add opt 82 to dhcp msgs they receive from clients even if its not a dhcp relay agent This can cause switches to drop dhcp msgs with opt 82
 ### Dynamic ARP Inspection
 Feature of SW used to filter ARP msgs recieved on untrusted ports Best practice -  Ports connected to other network devices should be trusted, end hosts untrusted